How do you grow blue hydrangeas?

 Your flowers won’t produce the plentiful blossoms you desire if you skip this crucial step in hydrangea care.

-The goal of pruning hydrangeas is to remove the dead wood.
+The goal of pruning hydrangeas is to remove the dead old wood and old growth.

-The majority of your pruning should be done at the beginning of spring just as the new growths are emerging.
+The majority of your pruning should be done at the beginning of spring just as the new growth, new wood and new buds are emerging.

-If the whole branch of a flower is dead, prune at the base.
+If the whole branch of a flower is dead wood, prune at the base of the plant.

-You should never prune your hydrangeas after August.
+You should never prune your hydrangeas in late summer – after August.

 Make sure you have a pair of super-sharp clippers to get the job done right with minimal effort.